Accelerated Freefall (AFF) Skydiving Course

 - a day in ground school learning both the theory and practise of skydiving

-- 8 levels (normally one skydive per level, subject to you completing the required objectives) learning core freefall skills
+- 8 levels with video from your instructor (normally one skydive per level, subject to you completing the required objectives) learning core freefall skills

 - 10 consolidation jumps practising what you've learnt